MicrosoftDocs/OfficeDocs-O365ITPro/yammer/get-started-with-yammer/azure-ad-b2b-guests-yammer.md

 - Common set of Microsoft 365 Groups based guest access policies.

-- Supports allow/deny list of domains which lets admins control domains for incoming guests.
+- Supports allow/deny list of domains, which lets admins control domains for incoming guests.

 - Admins can define which employees can invite guests.
 Example: An admin can set a rule to allow employees with “manager” title and above to only be able to invite guests.